Administer Dremio on Kubernetes

 utility is within the /opt/dremio/bin

-directory of both the master and admin pods and can be used to execute the various Dremio Admin CLI commands.
+directory of both the main and admin pods and can be used to execute the various Dremio Admin CLI commands.

 To exit Dremio admin mode and restart the normal service, you must redeploy Dremio again using the command above and setting only DremioAdmin=false